space-cadet/arxiv-agent/README.md

 ### Daily Papers
 - Browse the latest submissions to arXiv
-- Filter by categories of interest
+- Filter by categories of interest (customizable and persistent)
 - Read abstracts and access paper links

 ### My Profile